27 C

 Date:

-Black Stars captain Jordan Pierre Ayew is ranked in the top three goal scorers chat of the 2026 FIFA World Cup African qualifiers.
+Black Stars captain Jordan Pierre Ayew is ranked in the top three goal scorers chart of the 2026 FIFA World Cup African qualifiers.

-The Leicester City striker is third on the chart with six (6) goals behind Mohammed Salah (Egypt) and Denis Bouanga (Gabon).
+The Leicester City striker is third on the chart with seven (7) goals, Denis Bouanga (Gabon), and behind Mohammed Salah (Egypt)

-Ayew began his goal scoring frenzy against Mali in Bamako on matchday three, hat-trick against the Central African Republic on matchday four.
+Ayew began his goal-scoring frenzy against Mali in Bamako on matchday three, followed by a hat-trick against the Central African Republic on matchday four.

 He continued against Chad twice.
 Both in Accra and N’djamena before bagging a goal in the penultimate round against the Central African Republic again.